osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 ### Instructions for Project Supporting Materials

+To create a Project Supporting Material, go to your My Groups page and select the *Content Team* group that **contains the Project the material is related to**.
+Then, click the "Create Project Supporting Material" button at the top of the page.

 The edit screen for a project supporting material has the following fields:

   - **Associated Project**: the project that the material supports.
 This is necessary because a content team may contain more than one Project.